 - Configure Metrics

-- Clone and run sample application with Spark Components
+- Clone and run the sample application with Spark Components

 - Confirm Graphite and Configure Grafana